michaeldayreads/reference/kubernetes.md

 ## Brigade

-An in-cluster event-based scripting of Kubernetes piplines.
+An in-cluster event-based scripting of Kubernetes pipelines.
 Brigade offers an API Gateway that can accept events/triggers (GitHub webhook events are supported out of the box) and then deploy a Build of one or more Jobs to accomplish a result.
 For example, a git commit could trigger a webhook to the API Gateway that would result in the running of *cluster based* tests.

 ## Draft

-A tool that uses Docker, Helm and (usually) mini-kube to let a dev poke and prod at thier containers within a cluster.
+A tool that uses Docker, Helm and (usually) mini-kube to let a dev poke and prod at their containers within a cluster.

 ## Helm